SamHannat/EyeDropperExplainer/EyeDopperExplainer.md

 The value attribute of the eyedropper object is replaced by the hex value of the color of the pixel the user selected.
 After the event is fired, the eyedropper is disabled.

 The screenX, screenY attributes of the event are populated with the (x,y) coordinates of where the user clicked.
+The ID attribute of the event is populated with that of the eyedropper object that triggered the event.

 #### exit